The Museum of HP Calculators

 Another challenge was designing a tiny battery powered device that could reliably pull a card even after it was handled and covered in oil from the user's skin.
 Bob Taggart developed a test that Bill thought was a little too tough: Bob grasped a card tightly in his hand, then dunked the card a can of STP motor treatment - the slipperiest stuff he could find - and then he fed the dripping card into the card reader while still holding on to it as tightly as he could!
 After testing many materials and techniques, only one stood up to this stress test - a machine-cut polyurethane wheel.
 Bill tried to convince Bob to ease the test a bit to allow something a little less expensive, like molded polyurethane or vinyl, but Bob insisted on card reader that would work under the worst conditions.

 When TI came out with their first programmable scientific calculators, they were embarrassed that their engineer's desks were covered with HPs.
-TI announced they TI would be replacing all the HPs with their own calculators ("Eat your own dog food.")
+TI announced that they would be replacing all the HPs with their own calculators ("Eat your own dog food.")
 Almost all of the HP calculators vanished off the desktops before TI could replace them.
 Most TI engineers continued to use their HP calculators but did so discreetly.

 Producing accurate answers for transcendental functions on a very small/slow computer was no simple task.
 HP considered power series, Chebyshev polynomials, polynomial expansions, and continued fractions but all were too slow due to the number of divisions and multiplications needed.
 The algorithm chosen was an iterative pseudo-division/pseudo-multiplication method first described in 'Arithemtica Logarithma' in 1624 by Henry Briggs.
 Because of the complexity of the programs, a subroutine capability and a set of status flags was built into the chip set.